PDF version of this CV

-“The Influence of Hidden Researcher Decisions in Applied Microeconomics” with Andreu Arenas, Emily Beam, Marco Bertoni, Jeffrey R. Bloem, Pralhad Burli, Naibin Chen, Paul Grieco, Godwin Ekpe, Todd Pugatch, Martin Saavedra, and Yaniv Stopnitzky.
-Forthcoming.
-Economic Inquiry.
+Huntington-Klein, Nick, Andreu Arenas, Emily Beam, Marco Bertoni, Jeffrey R. Bloem, Pralhad Burli, Naibin Chen, Paul Grieco, Godwin Ekpe, Todd Pugatch, Martin Saavedra, and Yaniv Stopnitzky.
+2021.
+“The Influence of Hidden Researcher Decisions in Applied Microeconomics” Economic Inquiry.
+59 (3): 944-960.
 Link.
-CSUF Working Paper PDF IZA Working Paper PDF GLO Working Paper PDF
+CSUF Working Paper PDF IZA Working Paper PDF GLO Working Paper PDF Replication Files

 Researchers make hundreds of decisions about data collection, preparation, and analysis in their research.
 We use a many-analysts approach to measure the extent and impact of these decisions.
 Two published causal empirical results are replicated by seven replicators each.
 We find large differences in data preparation and analysis decisions, many of which would not likely be reported in a publication.
 No two replicators reported the same sample size.
 Statistical significance varied across replications, and for one of the studies the effect’s sign varied as well.
 The standard deviation of estimates across replications was 3-4 times the mean reported standard error.

 Huntington-Klein, Nick and Andrew Gill.
-Forthcoming.
+2021.
 “Semester Course Load and Student Performance.”
 Research in Higher Education.
+62. 623-650.
 Link.
 Working Paper PDF

 Many college students in the United States take longer than four years to complete their bachelor’s degrees.
 Long time-to-degree can increase higher education costs by billions.
 Time-to-degree can be reduced if students take more credits each term.
 While academic momentum theory suggests that additional credits may also improve student performance, and there is a strong positive correlation between course load and student performance, high course load may reduce time investment in each course, giving high course load a negative causal effect on performance.
 Concern about the negative impact of course load on performance, especially for struggling students, may lead to pushback against policies to reduce time-to-degree by increasing course load.
 Using longitudinal data from a regional four-year university with a high average time-to-degree, we find no evidence that high course loads have a negative impact on student grades, even for students at the low end of the performance distribution.
 This result is consistent with a model where students substitute time away from non-education activities when their course loads increase.